What the minimum down payment requirement for a conventional loan?

-You want the best mortgage for your lifestyle and your pocketbook.
-Choosing between a conventional mortgage or a government-backed loan such as a Federal Housing Administration (better known as FHA) may seem a little ambiguous and confusing.
+Choosing between a conventional mortgage or a loan backed by a government program like the Federal Housing Administration (better known as FHA) may seem a little ambiguous and confusing.

 “It’s all about who you are talking to,” says Susan Stevenson, president of the Ohio Mortgage Bankers Association.
 “You really have to educate yourself on the different loans and get options.
 As a loan officer, I could take the same options and make them look different than someone else.
 There are a lot of variables in mortgages, and plus it also depends on what kind of house you buy and where you buy it.”

 When you get a conventional loan, there are no such governmental guarantees.
 That means the full risk of your potential default on the loan is assumed by the lending bank or loan company — rather than shared by a government agency.

-That means to you is these low-down payment conventional loans aren’t just given out to anyone.
-The underwriting guidelines are tougher, requiring a pretty good credit score, lower loan-to-value ratio, good income and future income, and a nearly unblemished credit history.
+That means the underwriting guidelines are tougher.
+To qualify, borrowers will need a pretty good credit score, lower loan-to-value ratio, good income and future income, and a nearly unblemished credit history.

-If you plan on getting one of those 3 percent down payment conventional loans offered by Fannie Mae or Freddie Mac, you need at least at 680-700 credit score, and you need to pay your bills on time, Stevenson says.
+If you plan on getting one of those 3 percent down payment conventional loans offered by Fannie Mae or Freddie Mac, you need at least a 680-700 credit score, and you need to pay your bills on time, Stevenson says.

 “It’s a great program.
 If you are approved, you can get your down payment through gift money, too,” she says.
 “The guidelines have been tweaked.
-It used to be that if you were putting down 5 percent on a conventional loan, that that 5 percent had to come from you.”
+It used to be that if you were putting down 5 percent on a conventional loan, that 5 percent had to come from you.”